Oparilames/aNDAr-library/README.md

   56     array_inC[beyondN1][beyondN2][beyondN3] = 99;
   57     array_STL[beyondN1][beyondN2][beyondN3] = 99;
 ```
-In lines 36 and 37 We define our array boundaries in one, and constants to access indices later on in the second line.
-Note: They are clearly beyond the boundaries we dedeclared the line before.
+We define our array boundaries in line 36 and constants to access indices later on in the line 37.
+Note: The access indices are clearly beyond the boundaries we dedeclared the line before.

 Lines 45 and 46 are supposed to create a 2×3×4 array of integers.
 Both arrays should have 2 elements, each of those made from 3 elements that store 4 integer values each.